6 Filing Mistakes that Delay Your Travel Insurance Claim Refund

-Travel insurance companies are not out to figure ways in which not to pay travelers on our claims.
-But just like homeowner's, car and health insurance, they are governed by state insurance commission rules, requirements, and practices.
+Travel insurance companies just like your homeowner's, car and health insurances, are governed by state insurance commission rules, requirements, and practices.
 In order to get reimbursed on a claim, travelers must know it's a viable claim and provide the proper documentation for a successful claim to be paid.

 AVOID THESE MISTAKES SO YOU GET PAID ON YOUR TRAVEL INSURANCE CLAIM: